ellie-yun/UOCIS322-P5/README.md

         `Note: Need to fill in at least one row in order to press the submit button.`

     - Upon clicking the `Display` button, the entries from the database should be displayed in a new page.

+        `Note: If you click the Display button before submitting any control times, the redirected page will point it out and ask you to go back and submit something.`

 ## Test